How Can One Country Be So Sexy?

 Blame Sisterhood of the Traveling Pants, but we have a Greece obsession that we can't shake.
-And it's not entirely the fault of the adolescent romance at the center of the movie.
+And it's not entirely the fault of the adolescent romance at the centre of the movie.

 In person, the islands themselves are just as magical as those aforementioned pants.
 In fact, the entire country of Greece has plenty of stunning scenery and architecture that make it an incredible place to visit, especially in the summer.
 Ahead, we've rounded up 10 gorgeous pics we spotted on Pinterest that are making us want to plan a Greek getaway, ASAP.